 - Place the text in the footer so it aligns with the page number

-Step 9: Add the content of the proposal template in Word
+Step 9: Add the content

 Now that our Header and Footer for the rest of the pages are designed, we place the content of our proposal on the second page.